tobiasziegler/auspol-maps-2019/README.md

 # auspol-maps-2019

-A collection of GeoJSON and TopoJSON files representing Commonwealth electoral boundaries for the and 2019 federal election.
-The files have been created by merging and transforming the most spatial data files for the most recent redistribution in each state provided by the Australian Electoral Commission.
+A collection of GeoJSON and TopoJSON files representing Commonwealth electoral boundaries for the 2019 federal election.
+The files have been created by merging and transforming the spatial data files for the most recent redistribution in each state provided by the Australian Electoral Commission.

 ## Getting Started